When you think about updating or organizing your RV, do you struggle when you try to come up with RV bedroom ideas?

 RV Bunkroom and Cribs

-If your RV has a bunkroom with bunkbeds, there are so many creative ways to organize and decorate it.
-Our friends Ashley and Nathan shared photos of their girls' bunkbeds below.
+If your RV has a bunkroom with RV bunk beds, there are so many creative ways to organize and decorate it.
+Our friends, Ashley and Nathan shared photos of their girls’ bunkbeds below.

-In our Jayco Class C, we have 2 bunk beds in what we call the bunk slide.
-Our youngest sleeps on the bottom bunk and because she's so short, we can fit a bin of toys at the foot of her bed.
+Our youngest sleeps on the bottom bunk and because she’s so short, we can fit a bin of toys at the foot of her bed.
+This makes for simple RV under bed storage ideas, keeping toys at the foot of the bed in a bin or bag.

-Command hooks are again used to hold bags, purses, and even sweatshirts next to the beds.
+Command hooks are used again to hold bags, purses, and even sweatshirts next to the beds.
+While curtains can be used to give each child some privacy and even a darker space to take a nap.

 It was the perfect solution, especially because our children were pretty short and their feet didn’t hang off the bed.